top of page

 ‘New London Bridge’ was built by John Rennie between 1824 and 1831.
 This bridge lasted until 1968 when it was sold to an American entrepreneur and re-erected in a city in Arizona.
 ‘Modern London Bridge’ dates from 1973.

-The Courtlands alcove is one of two originally bought and installed at his estate by the Hon Heneage Legge, a younger son of the third Earl of Dartmouth at his house, Stawell House in Richmond, between 1829 and 1839.
+The London Bridge Alcove at Courtlands is one of two originally bought and installed at his estate by the Hon Heneage Legge, a younger son of the third Earl of Dartmouth at his house, Stawell House in Richmond, between 1829 and 1839.
 One was demolished when the current blocks of flats replaced Stawell House in 1938.

-The Alcove is structurally sound but has isolated loss of details and surface erosion.
-The Portland stone surface has darkened in places by inclement weather and soot contamination.
-The stone surface has suffered erosion, cracks, spalling and pitting, later cement repairs are now failing.
-There is some loss of detail and minor cracks & chipping of surfaces.
+The London Bridge Alcove is structurally sound but had isolated loss of details and surface erosion.
+The Portland stone surface had darkened in places by inclement weather and soot contamination.
+The stone surface suffered erosion, cracks, spalling and pitting, later cement repairs are had failed.
+There was some loss of detail and minor cracks & chipping of surfaces.

-The Alcove will be cleaned and open joints will be repainted with lime mortar.
-All missing and damaged features to the cornice string course and the arch edge will be repaired, matching the original stone.
-Corroded metal components will be treated and vegetation at the base of the stone will be raked out, helping the stonework at the low level to dry out.
+Heritage of London Trust has since restored the London Bridge Alcove.
+The project involved cleaning the Alcove and repointing any open joints with lime mortar.
+All missing and damaged features to the cornice string course and the arch edge were repaired, matching the original stone.
+Corroded metal components were treated and vegetation at the base of the stone raked out, helping the stonework at the low level to dry out.
+This project has been generously supported by the Wates Family Enterprise Trust.